warmist/scripts/docs/item.rst

 ``item unforbid --inside Cavern1 --type wood``
-    Unforbid/reclaim all logs inside the burrow named "Cavern1" (Hint: use 3D flood-fill to create a burrow covering an entire cavern layer)
+    Unforbid/reclaim all logs inside the burrow named "Cavern1" (Hint: use 3D flood-fill to create a burrow covering an entire cavern layer).

 ``item melt -t weapon -m steel --max-quality 3``
     Designate all steel weapons whose quality is less than "exceptional" for